Anglican Church of Australia: History

 When the First Fleet was sent to New South Wales in 1787, Richard Johnson of the Church of England was licensed as chaplain to the fleet and the settlement.
 In 1825 Thomas Scott was appointed Archdeacon of Australia under the jurisdiction of the Bishop of Calcutta, Reginald Heber.
 William Grant Broughton, who succeeded Scott in 1829, was consecrated the first (and only) "Bishop of Australia" in 1836.

 In early Colonial times, the Church of England clergy worked closely with the governors.
-Richard Johnson, a chaplain, was charged by the governor, Arthur Phillip, with improving "public morality" in the colony, but he was also heavily involved in health and education.
-Samuel Marsden (1765–1838) had magisterial duties, and so was equated with the authorities by the convicts.
+Richard Johnson was charged by the governor, Arthur Phillip, with improving "public morality" in the colony, but he was also heavily involved in health and education.
+Samuel Marsden (1765–1838) had magisterial duties and so was equated with the authorities by the convicts.
 He became known as the "flogging parson" for the severity of his punishments.
 Some of the Irish convicts had been transported to Australia for political crimes or social rebellion in Ireland, so the authorities were suspicious of Roman Catholicism for the first three decades of settlement and Roman Catholic convicts were compelled to attend Church of England services and their children and orphans were raised by the authorities as Anglicans.

 The Church of England lost its legal privileges in the Colony of New South Wales by the Church Act of 1836.
 Drafted by the reformist attorney-general John Plunkett, the act established legal equality for Anglicans, Roman Catholics and Presbyterians and was later extended to Methodists.

-A mission to the Aboriginal peoples was established in the Wellington Valley in New South Wales by the Church Missionary Society in 1832, but it ended in failure and indigenous people in the 19th century demonstrated a reluctance to convert to the religion of the colonists who were seizing their lands.
+The Church Missionary Society established a mission to Aboriginal people in 1832 in the Wellington Valley, New South Wales, but it ended in failure: indigenous people in the 19th century demonstrated a reluctance to convert to the religion of the colonists who were seizing their lands.

 In 1842 the Diocese of Tasmania was created.
 In 1847 the rest of the Diocese of Australia was divided into the four separate dioceses of Sydney, Adelaide, Newcastle and Melbourne.
 Over the following 80 years the number of dioceses increased to 25.

+Sectarianism in Australia tended to reflect the political inheritance of Britain and Ireland.
+Until 1945, the vast majority of Roman Catholics in Australia were of Irish descent, causing the Anglo-Protestant majority to question their loyalty to the British Empire.
+The Australian Constitution of 1901 provided for freedom of religion.
+Australian society was predominantly Anglo-Celtic, with 40% of the population being Anglican.